SAP in the Gartner Magic Quadrant: What Leader Positions Mean in Practice

 What a Leader position tells you:

-• The vendor has a complete product with broad functionality
+- The vendor has a complete product with broad functionality

-• The product handles enterprise-scale complexity
+- The product handles enterprise-level complexity

-What a Leader position doesn’t tell you:
+What it doesn’t tell you:

-• Whether the product fits your specific industry or use case
+- Whether the product fits your specific industry or use case

 How Should You Use Analyst Reports in Technology Selection?